FaaDiiL/arbetsprov/README.md

 # SEARCH TICKER

-SEARCH TICKER is a TickerSymbol searchenging that provides you with a Grph that show you the close prices for the ticker you search for.
+SEARCH TICKER is a Ticker Symbol search engine that provides you with a Graph that show you the the end price for the ticker you search for.

 ## Features